w0nxyApex/Apex-Legends-Config-And-Windows-Settings/README.md

 Hi, I'm a seasoned Apex Legends player who has achieved Master rank for many seasons using MNK.
 I'd like to share my settings and configurations with you, including Windows and NVIDIA settings, to help you achieve an optimal gaming experience without micro stutters and FPS lags.
 Remember, the effectiveness of these settings can vary based on your system and peripherals.

-By the way, it doesn't make any difference how good your settings and fps are - almost every console player with 0.6 AA will outgun you.
+#### By the way, it doesn't make any difference how good your settings and fps are - almost every console player with 0.6 AA will outgun you.
 Aloo have fun :)

 I also got some of my settings from these people. //github.com/V3nilla, //github.com/kretz1xD, //github.com/deaFPS So stop by if you're interested.

 ## Apex Legends Optimization Guide

-Welcome to this Apex Legends optimization guide!
 This repository is designed to enhance your gameplay experience in Apex Legends through detailed configurations and optimizations for video settings, Windows settings, and NVIDIA settings, aimed at reducing micro stutters and FPS lags.